 1. Trint

-With Trint, you can quickly and easily turn audio and video into searchable, editable, and shareable content in up to 34 languages.
+With Trint, you can quickly and easily turn audio and video into searchable, editable, and shareable content in more than 40 languages.

 Trint is an online automatic transcribing service based on artificial intelligence.